Joseph Gegenbach, dit Canabas (1712 - 1797), maître in 1766.

-Canabas, who was of German origin came to Paris in 1745 where he initially worked for Jean-François Oeben and Pierre Migeon.
+Canabas, who was of German origin, came to Paris in 1745 where he initially worked for Jean-François Oeben and Pierre Migeon.
 The accounts of the latter, who was also a marchand reveal that Canabas was supplying him with furniture on a regular basis, before he became a master in 1766.
 He subsequently established himself in Faubourg Saint-Antoine, and supplied both his private clientele and other marchands.
 He specialised in small pieces of furniture, mainly utilitarian and practical pieces often of inovative conception.
 His furniture was mainly executed in the best possible solid mahogany with a few exceptions where he used mahogany veneers.
-His pieces, as this example, are usually characterised by the lack of ormolu mounts.
+His pieces, as the other pair of rafraichissoires, are usually characterised by the lack of ormolu mounts.

 Canabas was an innovator of furniture destined for the dining room, and was one of the first ébénistes in France to conceive furniture made especially for serving with the absence of domestic help.
 He specialised in these tables in the fashionable goût anglais called tables servantes or rafraîchissoirs.